Glenview Mansion (Rockville): History

-Catherine and Richard Johns Bowie, the original owners of the property, purchased 500 acres of land that the mansion now stands on and had their slaves clear its forests to grow corn, wheat, rye, potatoes, and hay as well as raise cattle, horses, sheep, and pigs.
+Catharine and Richard Johns Bowie, the original owners of the property, purchased 500 acres of land that the mansion now stands on and had their slaves clear its forests to grow corn, wheat, rye, potatoes, and hay as well as raise cattle, horses, sheep, and pigs.
 In 1838, their slaves built a two-story house on the highest point of their property and named it Glenview.
-Despite being pro-Union, Bowie was a slave owner and an anti-abolitionist.
 The Glenview house and farm were built by around two dozen enslaved Black people.
 The enslaved Black people who worked at Glenview were freed between 1862 and 1864, due to the abolition of slavery.

+Richard Bowie was an attorney practicing in the courts of Montgomery and Prince George's counties since 1826; was admitted as an attorney to the Maryland Court of Appeals in 1827; elected to the Senate of Maryland in 1836; and served on the board of Rockville Academy and the Rockville Female Seminary.
+In 1839, he was appointed as the Delegate representing the Fifth Congressional District of Maryland to the National Whig Convention, which supported Henry Clay for the presidency, and in 1849, he was elected as a Representative (Whig) in the U.S. Congress.
+Despite being pro-Union, Bowie was a slave owner and an anti-abolitionist.

-Glenview remained in the Bowie family until 1904, then changed hands several times before 1917, when it was purchased by Irene and William Smith.
-In 1923 architects Lochie and Porter were hired to transform Glenview from a farm to a fashionable country estate designed for entertaining.
+Glenview remained in the Bowie family until 1904, then changed hands several times until Irene Moore Smith purchased a portion of the Bowie farm with its house in 1917.
+Five years later, she married former Army surgeon James Alexander Lyon of Washington, DC.
+In 1923, the Lyons hired the newly formed architectural firm of Porter and Lockie to transform Glenview from a farm to a fashionable country estate designed for entertaining.
 The original house the Bowies built still survives in the center of the much larger Neoclassical mansion.